planetoftheweb/planetoftheweb.github.io/_site/toolbox/2021-10-20-Tooling-For-Developers-Using-Vite--Ep-09.md

 ---
 layout: post
-title: "Front End Tooling with Vite"
+title: "Front End Tooling with Vite-Ep09"
 summary: "In this episode of the toolbox, I'll show you how to work with my favorite tooling platform called Vite.
 I've got a few surprises in the shorts segment and tons of other things to discuss...so let's get started"
 hideDesc: true
 video: OGymLdZ3svc